 If not other disposal or recycling method is available, single-use batteries can be placed in a PAYT bag.

 Automotive batteries can be dropped off at the Transfer Station but we ask that you inform Transfer Station personnel beforehand.
 Automotive batteries incur a core fee when purchased which is refundable when the old battery is exchanged.
 In addition, any lead-acid battery can be brought to Wal-Mart free of charge:

-Rechargeable (e.g. nickel metal hydride [NiMH or Ni–MH], nickel-cadmium [NiCd or NiCad]) batteries are considered hazardous waste and must be brought to a hazardous materials collection (Eco-Depot):
+Rechargeable (e.g., nickel metal hydride [NiMH or Ni–MH], nickel-cadmium [NiCd or NiCad]), and lithium batteries are considered hazardous waste.

 Large, flexible items, like a trampoline or a boat cover, can cause the Transfer Station compactor to jam which leads to downtime and unexpected maintenance costs.
 Such items shall be cut up and placed into a PAYT bag.
 Any solid components are recommended to be stripped and placed into their respective diversion containers (e.g. metal from a trampoline into the “Scrap Metal” bin).

 The items in the bulky waste container are placed in the compactor pits before shipment to RIRRC.
 Large, flexible items such as carpets have been demonstrated to jam the compactor at the bottom of the solid waste “pit.”